getsentry/sentry-docs/src/wizard/flutter/index.md

 }
 ```

-Check out [the documentation](/platforms/flutter/performance/instrumentation/) to learn more about the API and automatic instrumentations.
+To learn more about the API and automatic instrumentations, check out the [performance documentation](/platforms/flutter/performance/instrumentation/) .

 ## Debug Symbols